 The option in the given answer above takes you to a site where full systems cost a minimum of $2,000!
-That's 2 grand! two-large!
+That's 2 grand!
+Two-large!
 While that would certainly buy some great stuff, it's pretty steep.
-Check out the options below.
+Check out some other options below.

 So here are a few options, along with prices.
-If you have a new (or new-ish...say less than a year old, you can use your existing computer and subtract $500 from the total estimate at the end!
+If you have a new computer, or even or new-ish...say less than a 10 years old, you can use your existing computer and subtract $500 from the total estimate at the end!